 The best gelato in Rome, Retrome’s top 3 gelaterias

-What makes the gelato –frozen in English- different?
-First the texture is different from ice cream in other countries; it is lighter and fluffier because it’s whipped when freezing at a slower speed than ice cream.
-It is denser because only 20 to 30 percent air is whipped into the mixture, compared to as much as 50 percent air in regular ice cream.
+What makes the Italian gelato –gelato means frozen in English- unlike any other ice cream?
+First the texture is different; it is lighter and fluffier because it’s whipped when freezing at a slower speed than customary ice cream.
+It is denser because only 20 to 30 percent air is whipped into the mixture, compared to as much as 50 percent air in normal ice cream.
 Since Gelato is made with a greater proportion of whole milk to cream, it contains less fat and doesn’t coat the mouth as much, which makes the flavors more intense.
 And finally, a gelato is not completely frozen when served; a gelato is stored and served at a slightly warmer temperature.